Last updated in December 2015

-Relations between Germany and Andorra have traditionally been friendly and untroubled.
-In 1994, Germany was the fourth country to recognize Andorra after it gained independence in 1993.
-Andorra’s close ties with the EU (Customs Union since 1991) and its membership in the United Nations, the OSCE and the Council of Europe have also intensified bilateral relations.
+Relations between Germany and Andorra have traditionally been friendly.
+In 1994, Germany was the fourth country to recognise Andorra after it adopted a modern, democratic constitution in 1993.

-On 25 November 2010, Andorra’s then Foreign Minister Xavier Espot Miró and Federal Foreign Minister Guido Westerwelle signed a tax information exchange agreement between Germany and Andorra in Berlin.
+On 25 November 2010, the two countries’ then Foreign Ministers Xavier Espot Miró and Guido Westerwelle signed a tax information exchange agreement between Germany and Andorra in Berlin.
 The agreement entered into force on 20 January 2012.

-In November 2011, Andorra’s Foreign Minister, Gilbert Saboya Sunyé, and the Vice-Chair of the Andorran Parliament’s Foreign Affairs Committee, Meritxell Mateu, travelled to Berlin under Germany’s Visitors Programme, meeting with numerous representatives of German political and economic life.
+In November 2011, Andorran Foreign Minister Gilbert Saboya Sunyé and the Vice-Chair of the Andorran Parliament’s Foreign Affairs Committee, Meritxell Mateu, travelled to Berlin, meeting with numerous representatives of German political and economic life.

-The Ambassador of the Principality of Andorra in Brussels, Ms. Eva Descarrega, is also accredited to the Federal Republic of Germany.
+The Ambassador of the Principality of Andorra in Brussels, Maria Ubach Font, is also accredited to the Federal Republic of Germany.

-The German Ambassador to Spain is also accredited to Andorra.
+The German Ambassador to Spain, Peter Tempel, is also accredited to Andorra.
 The German Consulate-General in Barcelona also serves Andorra.
-There are some 350 German nationals living in Andorra.
+The German Honorary Consulate in the capital Andorra La Vella is headed by Cristina Palmitjavila Serra.
+There are currently some 300 German nationals living in Andorra.